Östersund: 2021 Special Olympics World Winter Games

 Östersund along with Åre were originally to host the 2021 Special Olympics World Winter Games.
 It would have marked the first time that Sweden had ever hosted the Special Olympics.
 However, due to lack of funding on 19 December 2019, the event did not take place in Sweden.
-Instead it will take place in Kazan, Russia and was delayed to 2022.
+Instead it was to take place in Kazan, Russia and was delayed to 2022 but was cancelled following Russia's invasion of Ukraine.